meteor/react-tutorial/tutorial/simple-todos-graphql/01-graphql-setup.md

 This shows that our app is now working with GraphQL.

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos-graphql/step01)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos-graphql/step01)

-In the next step we'll see how to load specific data to our Minimongo.
+In the next step, we'll see how to load specific data to our Minimongo.